 Just as money-budgeting increases your resourcefulness, time-budgeting increases your productivity.
 When you know you have hard stops (yeah, that’s the time you will hear loud wailing from the other room signalling his nap is over), you push yourself to focus.

 Most of us are tempted to work out of the couch or on the bed while at home.
-Not assuming proper work postures can result in a lot of lost time and frustrated hours.
+Not assuming proper work postures can result in a lot of lost time and frustrating hours.
 Invest in good ergonomics.

 Your being at home should not mean you are always available – except for emergencies.
 Arrange for day-care or baby-sitting services to engage your kid while you work.
 Even two hours of distraction-free work will work wonders.